-Property and Equipment
+Property and equipment

-Information relating to the changes in property and equipment during the year is given in Note 23 to the financial statements.
-In the Directors' opinion, the Banks's roperty and equipment is not less than the value shown in the financial statements.
+Information relating to the changes in property and equipment during the year is given in note 24 to the financial statements.
+In the Directors' opinion, the fair value of the Mortgage Bank's property and equipment is not less than the value shown in the financial statements.

-Contributions for charitable purposes
+Contribution for charitable purposes

-During the year under review, the Mortgage Bank made donations amounting to N6.932 Million for charitable purposes (December 2020: N4,798 Million)
+During the year under review, the Mortgage Bank made donations amounting to N11.352 million for charitable purposes (December 2021: N6.932million).

-The Beneficiaries are as follows:
+The beneficiaries are as follows: